Droogle/gci-task-upload/README.md

 ```

 Since a JSON Exporter might export the fields tags, mentors, and categories as
-string or intenger (not as a array), the JSON file can include those fields as:
+string or intenger (not as an array), the JSON file can include those fields as:
 ```json
 {
   "name": "A task",